-Think about a time when you have led a meeting - big or small.
-This could be a phone meeting, a lunch and learn, or a large client presentation.
+The interviewer would like to know that you have the confidence to lead a meeting successfully.
+Think about a time when you have conducted a meeting - big or small.
+This example could be a phone meeting, a lunch and learn, or an extensive client presentation.

 "My employer asked me to lead a lunch and learn meeting to train 15 employees on our new client management software.
 I was already a subject matter expert on the software so it wasn't difficult for me to plan the lesson.
 The challenge was making the content entertaining enough to keep the employees engaged.
 I created a strong PowerPoint presentation that included pop quiz questions throughout.
 The presentation was a success and my employer asked me to lead a follow up meeting a few weeks later."